andrewsoltisz/SPACE---Spatial-Pattern-Analysis-using-Closest-Events/SPACE/README.md

 plot_error.m - accessory function to plot lines with shaded error region.

+gen_overlay.m - function to combined masks into a single RGB image.

 example_single.m - script with an example use of SPACE to analyze a single image.

 example_batch.m - script with an example use of SPACE to analyze a batch of images.